yberman8/FeedbackApp/README.md

 - 🗄️ **Database**: MongoDB (Mongoose)

 Users can submit feedback with a rating and message.
-Admins can view, filter, and manage feedbacks via a clean and responsive dashboard.
+Admins can login, view, filter, and manage feedback via a clean and responsive dashboard.

 ---